SRGSSR/srgletterbox-apple/Documentation/Getting-started.md

 ## Controls and overlays

 The standard player controls (play / pause button, seek bar, etc.) of Letterbox cannot be customised.
 You can still add your own controls on top of the player view and have them shown or hidden alongside the player controls, though.
-Simply set a delegate for the player view and respond to overlay changes, as follows:
+Simply set a delegate for the player view and respond to user interface state changes, as follows:

 ```objective-c
 - (void)letterboxViewWillAnimateUserInterface:(SRGLetterboxView *)letterboxView